ytwangZero/easyEWAS/README.md

 💡 **Recommended installation method for easyEWAS**

-If you are not familiar with installing R packages for bioinformatics, or if the installation using
-`devtools::install_github("ytwangZero/easyEWAS")` fails, the problem is often caused by missing dependencies.
-In particular, some Bioconductor packages required by `easyEWAS` are not installed automatically with GitHub-based installation.
+If you are not familiar with installing R packages for bioinformatics, or if the package installation fails, the problem is often caused by missing dependencies.
+Some Bioconductor packages required by `easyEWAS` are not installed automatically through standard installation methods.

 To avoid these issues, we strongly recommend installing easyEWAS using the installation script provided below.
 This script will perform the following steps: